A Robotic Solution for Labor Shortages in Food & Beverage

 AI adds value to robots as a worker substitute since robots learn from the process data they are recording and adjust their work to be more efficient and productive.

-“There is an ongoing need for automation, and specifically artificial intelligence, to help limit human exposure to infections and to enhance overall worker safety, speed, and predictability,” says Tyler Cundiff, president, food &beverage market, Gray, Inc.
+“There is an ongoing need for automation, and specifically artificial intelligence, to help limit human exposure to infections and to enhance overall worker safety, speed, and predictability,” says Tyler Cundiff, president, Food & Beverage Group, Gray, Inc.

 These and other safety precautions are needed to keep workers safe in facilities where social distancing can be a challenge to implement.
 “We’re seeing food companies currently engaged in projects to redesign and retrofit existing employee welfare areas to be more accommodating for social distancing, cleaning, and personal hygiene protocols resulting from COVID-19 regulations and countermeasures,” adds Stephen Gray, president and CEO of Gray, Inc.